Develop

 Save the anchor

-After you create the anchor, next you must save it.
+After creating the anchor, you must save it.

 In the SharedAnchorManager.cs script, the SaveAnchors method is where we finally see the call to OVRSpatialAnchor.SaveAnchorAsync, which saves the new anchor to persistent storage.